Sustainable Behaviour Change

 Consistent

-That is one reason many organisations return to Wellbeing Challenge year after year — not because it creates short-term intensity, but because it helps create sustainable momentum.
+That is one reason many organisations return to Wellbeing Challenge year after year, not because it creates short-term intensity, but because it helps create sustainable momentum.

-Wellbeing Should Feel Sustainable, Not Overwhelming
+Workplace Wellbeing Should Feel Sustainable, Not Overwhelming

-Often,they need more realistic wellbeing design.
+They need more realistic workplace wellbeing design.

 Limited time